cheqd/product/product-essentials/changelog/README.md

 Coordination in case of upgrade failure will happen on our [Community Slack channel](http://cheqd.link/join-cheqd-slack)

-## Changelog
+## Changelogs by year

-Our changelog is broken down by year - please follow the links below
+Our changelogs for on/off-ledger software are broken down by year below:

 {% content-ref url="2021-changelog.md" %}
 [2021-changelog.md](2021-changelog.md)